 Thailand is a great country to be traveling on your own, there is good public transport and most roads are good.
-So renting a scooter or motorbike (by law the same in Thailand) becomes popular.
-Not only on beach locations as Koh Samui, Pattaya or Phuket but also in North Thailand to make trips in the mountains.
+So renting a scooter or motorbike becomes popular.
+Not only at beach locations as Koh Samui, Pattaya or Phuket but also in North Thailand to make trips in the mountains.

 But when renting a scooter or motorbike in Thailand there are a few things you should realise :

-- All scooters or big motorbikes are by law both a motorbike.
+- All scooters and of course big motorbikes are by law both a motorbike.

 - For a riding a motorbike you need a motorbike driver licence.